 Others are still hopeful that there might be something to this, and they still need help — so they are willing to try again.

-What Do You Need to Know About Animal to Human Communication, and How Will That Helps You With Your Animals?
+What Do You Need to Know About Animal to Human Communication, and How Will This Help You With Your Animals?

 If you see your animal has a problem, how do you know what is really going on unless you communicate directly with them?‟